Dev-Atsushi/Firebase/README.md

-# 🥥 | Isto é um exemplo de firebase
+# 🥥 | This is an example of firebase
-Isto é algo apenas para você se basear e fazer uma conexão firebase.
+This is something just for you to base yourself on and make a firebase connection.

-- Conectar e set: connect.js
+- Connect and set: connect.js